Diversity and Inclusion

 Macon & Joan Brock Virginia Health Sciences at Old Dominion places a strong emphasis on increasing access to opportunities for development and advancement, especially for female faculty.
 Read more about our efforts in the Wonder Women edition of our Digital Magazine.

-• Partners with local high schools and undergraduate institutions to develop a "pyramid of mentoring."
+• Partner with local high schools and undergraduate institutions to provide mentorship and guidance for students interested in medical careers.

 Faculty and leadership